dD2405/Traffic_Sign_Classifier-with-Streamlit/README.md

 ### Result Excel
 - Conatins a exccel sheet having the results of our test results on random images from the internet
 - Also contains the accuracy of our model on unseen data
+- Accuracy on unseen data : 79.06%

 ## Run this app on your system.
 ### Requirements